Stihl BR 600 - 677 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 600 compare with similar leaf blowers.

-- With a weight of 21.6 lbs, the Stihl BR 600 offers the lightest weight for a gas-powered backpack blower between 60.1 and 75cc.
+- With a weight of just 22.3 lbs, the Stihl BR 600 sits at the lower end of the scale for gas-powered backpack blowers between 60.1 and 75cc.
+Should weight be a deciding factor, the Stihl BR 350 is worth a look at just 22 lbs.

-- It can propel air from the nozzle at 238 MPH, marking it as the highest air speed attainable with a gas-powered backpack blower between 60.1 and 75cc.
+- Air exiting the nozzle of this blower can reach 238 MPH, which is the fastest speed you can get with a gas-powered backpack blower between 60.1 and 75cc.

 - The airflow of Stihl BR 600 reaches 677 CFM (Cubic Feet per Minute), placing it on par with other gas-powered backpack blowers with a comparable engine size.
 If air volume is important to you, the Stihl BR 700, with 912 CFM, could be in your good books.